Commensurability of lattices in right-angled buildings: Introduction

 The setting of interest to us is as follows.
 Let $\G=\G(\cG,(G_i)_{i\in I})$ be a graph product of finite groups, with finite underlying graph $\cG$, and let $\Delta=\Delta(\cG,(G_i)_{i\in I})$ be the associated right-angled building (see Section \ref{sec:graphprod} for definitions).
 The cellular structure on $\Delta$ makes it a CAT(0) cube complex.
 Examples include products of trees and Davis complexes of right-angled Coxeter groups.
 The finiteness assumption for the groups $G_i$ and graph $\cG$ ensures that $\Delta$ is locally finite.
 Our main theorem is as follows.

 \begin{thm} Let $\La<\Aut(\Delta)$ be a uniform lattice.
 Then $\La$ and $\G$ are weakly commensurable in $\Aut(\Delta)$ if and only if all convex subgroups of $\La$ are separable. \end{thm}

 Here $\Aut(\Delta)$ is the group of all cubical automorphisms of $\Delta$, not just the type-preserving automorphisms, so this theorem generalizes the work of Haglund \cite[Theorems 1.4 and 7.2]{Haglund06}.
 By a \emph{convex subgroup} of $\La$ we mean a subgroup that stabilizes and acts cocompactly on a convex subcomplex of $\Delta$.
+Some parts of the proof of Theorem \ref{thm:Delta} use similar arguments to \cite{Haglund06}, but the majority of the proof uses new ideas -- a summary of the proof strategy is given in Section \ref{subsec:strategy}.

 \begin{remk} The condition in Theorem \ref{thm:Delta} that all convex subgroups of $\La$ are separable can be replaced with the weaker condition that all finite-index subgroups of finite intersections of $\La$-stabilizers of hyperplanes are separable (see Proposition \ref{prop:separable} and the discussion preceding it).
 The same replacement can be made in Corollaries \ref{cor:Coxeter} and \ref{cor:Artin}. \end{remk}